 Here, $\mu_0$ is the magnetic permeability constant, $\varrho$ is the fluid density\footnote{In our analysis, the value of $\varrho$ is close to $1$.}, $u=(u_1,u_2,u_3) \in \mathbb{R}^3$ is the fluid velocity, $H=(H_1,H_2,H_3) \in \mathbb{R}^3$ is the magnetic field intensity, $S$ is the entropy and $p$ is the pressure satisfying the equation of state $p=p(\varrho,S).$ To describe the solar wind, following \cite{davidson} we use the polytropic equation of state

 with $A$ being a positive constant and $\gamma>1$ being the adiabatic gas constant.

 Following Lindblad's approach toward proving ill-posedness, we study \eqref{MHD} under planar symmetry.
 By Gauss's Law, $H_1$ is always a constant.
 We denote this constant parameter by $\kappa$.
 The constant parameter $\kappa$ satisfies the following condition (see also \eqref{h1})

 Here, we impose the smallness of $H_1$ to guarantee the strict separation of two characteristic speeds (see Section \ref{pre} for the details).
 See Section \ref{pre} for the details.
 Therefore, we actually work with the following system:

 where $\Phi=(u_1,u_2,u_3,\varrho-1, H_2,H_3,S)^T$ and $A(\Phi)\in \mathbb{R}^{7\times 7}$ is a $7\times 7$ matrix.
 For notational simplicity, we denote $x_1$ by $x$ in this paper.
 Our proof relies on a carefully designed algebraic wave decomposition of this $7\times 7$ system.
 See Subsection \ref{step} and Section \ref{pre} for details.
 The delicate structures of the decomposed system play a crucial role in our proof.
-In the following theorem, these subtle structures are revealed for the first time. \begin{thm}[{\bf Structures of MHD equations}] For the MHD system \eqref{reduce}: $\partial_t \Phi(x,t)+A(\Phi)\partial_{x} \Phi(x,t)=0$, with $H_1=\kappa$ being a constant parameter satisfying \eqref{h10}, one can rewrite it into the following form:
+In the following theorem, these subtle structures are revealed for the \underline{first} time. \begin{thm}[{\bf Structures of MHD equations}] For the MHD system \eqref{reduce}: $\partial_t \Phi(x,t)+A(\Phi)\partial_{x} \Phi(x,t)=0$, with $H_1=\kappa$ being a constant parameter satisfying \eqref{h10}, one can rewrite it into the following form: